The Ups and Downs of Dealing With Early Admissions Results

 We urge you to read this note about your children’s college decisions.
 It is long, but it is important.

-For many students and families this month, Early Decision and Early Action notifications will cause many emotions.
-It is the culmination of years of hard work, commitment, and energy.
-As parents, here are a few things we urge you to remember:
+For many students and families in the coming weeks, college decisions will cause many emotions.
+They are the culmination of years of hard work, commitment, and energy.

 Never take any college acceptance for granted.
 One person’s “safety” is another person’s “reach.”
 An acceptance is a testament to your student’s accomplishments.
 Do not tolerate any indifference towards any acceptance.
 Every acceptance is a reason for gratitude and celebration.

-For those applying Early Decision… An acceptance from your Early Decision school does not make your student suddenly better than their peers who were deferred or denied.
+An acceptance from your dream school does not make your student suddenly better than their peers who were deferred or denied.

 Admissions officers have an unenviable task.
 Many at the top institutions will say that they reject hundreds or thousands of perfectly qualified and deserving applicants every year.

 That means that peers who are deferred or denied are not undeserving; it does not mean they did anything wrong.
-It simply means they will have to wait longer for their decision, or that they will not be attending that college next fall – but surely they will be attending another fantastic institution.
+It simply means that they will not be attending that college next fall – but surely they will be attending another fantastic institution.

-So to those accepted… Celebrate, but do not gloat.
-Be proud, but not vain.
-Be thoughtful when posting on social media.
-You have achieved something special.
-It is now your responsibility to use that education to do something meaningful in the world.
+Your students have all achieved something special.
+It is now their responsibility to use their education to do something meaningful in the world.

 A “defer” – which is an increasingly popular decision in recent years – is not an inevitable rejection.
-It is incredibly frustrating, prolonging the waiting, but students should not feel discouraged to receive a “defer” from their Early Decision college.
+It is incredibly frustrating, prolonging the waiting, but students should not feel discouraged to receive a “defer”.

 In fact, they should feel pretty good.
 It means they are deserving, but the college wants to evaluate its options in the regular decision pool.

-If your child is deferred, there are a few steps to take beyond any instructions the college provides.
+- If your child is deferred, there are a few steps that your student should take beyond any instructions the college provides.

-- Write a letter to your regional admissions officer.
+Write a letter to their regional admissions officer.
 Thank them for their continued consideration of your application.
 Reiterate that their school is your first choice college and you would attend if accepted.
 Update them on any recent significant achievements in and out of the classroom.

 - Have your guidance counselor advocate for you.
 Speak with them about reaching out to the college to fight for you.